Optimize · v1.0 NEW VERTICAL

 Customs & CBP attestation

 Cross-border freight has to declare its planned and actual route at every checkpoint.
-Signed cuOpt receipts integrate into the C-TPAT and CBP ACE programs as machine-verifiable trade-data attestations — admissible under 19 CFR §163 record-keeping and the FRE 902(13)/(14) self-authenticating regime.
+Signed cuOpt receipts work with the C-TPAT and CBP ACE programs as trade-data records a machine can check.
+They are admissible under 19 CFR §163 record-keeping and the FRE 902(13) and (14) self-authenticating rules.

 ESG · SBTi · CSRD